CoderDojo-Content/Beginner-PHP/en/finishing-your-game.md

     }
    ```

 3. Ok, now you have a game where the player can guess a number, get a certain number of tries and be told if they win or lose.
 Very cool!
-However, right now, that number is _always_ 5... which is less cool.
+But that number is _always_ 5... which is less cool.
 PHP is pretty good at coming up with random numbers, though.
 To use a random number instead you just need to change the code for `secretNumber` like this:

    ```php
     $secretNumber = $_GET['secretNumber'];